AdamLaurie/sjcam/README.md

   http://192.168.1.254/?custom=1&cmd=3003&str=%22MyShinySJ4000%22

-If you find any new or useful commands, please email me datails, or send me a pull request.
+If you find any new or useful commands, please email me details, or send me a pull request.
 I have commented some as yet unexplored options in sj4000.py

 At some point, it would be nice to have a GUI.